0xseljarida/Inception/NOTES.md

 **It's Docker's actual invention.** Isolation came from namespaces, limits from cgroups, layering from union filesystems.
 None of that is Docker's.
 The image is.

-**It's not Docker-owned anymore.** The format was standardized as the **OCI Image Spec**, so Podman, containerd and Kubernetes all use the same images.

 </details>